macqueen0987/rimworld-openworld-discord-bot/README.md

 !whitelist [user id]              : toggles user in whitelist !auto_update                      : toggles auto_update mod.
 WARNING: updating mods are very slow and all mods will be deleted when updating
 ```

+## Setup
+Run the setup.py and you will get all the pip libraries.
+In case it fails the required are discord.py, importlib, asyncio, requests, beautifulsoup4